hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/momentum.rst

 .. image:: images/momentum/nyse_eg_eta_1_100.png
    :width: 49 %

-However, for the MSCI dataset, we see a high value of optimal :math:`\eta`, which indicates a presence of a momentum strategy.
+However, for the MSCI dataset, we see a high value of optimal :math:`\eta`, indicating a possible presence of a momentum strategy.

 .. image:: images/momentum/msci_eg_eta_0_1.png